lidofinance/dual-governance/docs/specification.md

 #### Preconditions

-- The `ResealManager` MUST have the `RESUME_ROLE` for the target contract.
-- The target contract MUST currently be paused.
 - The function MUST be called by the governance address returned by the `EmergencyProtectedTimelock.getGovernance` method.
+- The `ResealManager` MUST have the permissions required to resume the specified `sealable` instance.
+- The `sealable` instance MUST currently be paused.

 ---